 What the heck do you do at 5AM every morning?

 The short answer is: Whatever I want!
-And the longer, more annoying answer is: It depends.
-My morning routine changes, depending on what mood I’m in and what type of day I want to have.
+And the longer, more annoying answer is: It depends on the day.
+My morning routine and 5am activities change depending on what mood I’m in and what type of day I want to have.